 Septum: The dividing wall between the right and left nasal passages.
 This is formed by cartilage and bone and is covered with a layer of nasal mucosa.

-Tip Projection: This term refers to how far from the vertical plan of the face the nose sticks out.
+Tip projection: This term refers to how far the nasal tip extends from the vertical plane of the face.